 The most frequently requested changes are dealt with below, but if you have any other alteration in mind, please speak to a superintendent registrar for advice.

 It is very important you request any changes at least seven days before your ceremony.
 If you do not arrive on time, adaptations may not be possible.

-The bride is welcome to make a ‘grand entrance’ into the marriage room with all the guests already in place.
-One or more people of her choice may accompany her.
-The bride and groom are interviewed separately before the ceremony so they don’t see each other until the bride makes her entrance.
+Yes, you are welcome to make a ‘grand entrance’ into the marriage room with all the guests already in place.
+One or more people of your choice may accompany you.
+The couple are interviewed separately before the ceremony so they don’t see each other until the grand entrance.

 Can we change the words we have to say?

 The law allows for a shorter version of the marriage vows, which is available on request.
 View the full marriage vows and declaration.